Introduction from the Member of Parliament for the City of Durham 2005 to 2019

 Introduction from the Chair of the Parish Council

-Durham is a unique, beautiful, historic City and the challenges involved in devising a Neighbourhood Plan to preserve and enhance those qualities for future generations have been considerable, but I am now pleased to be able to commend and present the City of Durham Neighbourhood Plan.
+Durham is a unique, beautiful, historic City and the challenges involved in devising a Neighbourhood Plan to preserve and enhance those qualities for future generations have been considerable, but I am now pleased to be able to commend and present the Durham City Neighbourhood Plan.

-The idea that the City of Durham should have a Neighbourhood Plan was first floated more than eight years ago, even before the Localism Act which made it possible was passed.
+The idea that Durham City should have a Neighbourhood Plan was first floated more than nine years ago, even before the Localism Act which made it possible was passed.
 It has been a long journey, one with two essential aims.

 The first of these is that this is a Plan shaped by the residents of what is now the City of Durham Parish, meeting your hopes and aspirations for the next fifteen years.
 This has involved extensive consultations, ranging from primary school children to older members of the community, using face-to-face meetings, exhibitions, and an extensive web site.
-There have now been two formal consultation exercises and the comments made in both have been carefully considered and the Plan now being submitted to the County Council is much improved because of them.
+There have now been two formal consultation exercises and the comments made in both have been carefully considered and the Plan is much improved because of them.

 The second is the theme of sustainability that runs like a golden thread through the Plan, to be read alongside every other policy.
 All new development will contribute to a long-term sustainable future for Durham City by ensuring a balanced relationship among environmental, social and economic outcomes.